Snackonevil/Week1_HW/README.md

 THE WORK

 1)
-The <link> and <title> tags in the <head> of the HTML doc were switched, addressing the page's title before pulling in the stylesheet.
-The title itself was also changed from 'website' to 'Week 1 Homework.'
+The title was changed from 'website' to 'Week 1 Homework.'
 In practice it would be named something like 'Horiseon.'

 2)
 A <div> functioning as the header was changed to semantic element <header> element and its previous 'header' class was removed.
 The stylesheet was changed accordingly. '.seo' class was kept too, although it could have been identifed by its <span> tag instead of a class.
 Ex: header h1 span.
 For funsies, the logo was linked to go back to index.html.